 Which Essential Oils are Safe for Dogs?

 It is only natural that you’d be looking for natural alternatives to enhance your pup’s wellbeing.
 But as we know, even natural things can be poisonous.
-So, are essential oils safe for dogs?
+So, are there any essential oils that are safe for dogs?

 The safest way to use essential oils is by diffusing them.
 It is best not to use them topically or let your Doodle ingest them.
 If you are using an essential oil topically (only if your vet allows it!), always use a safe carrier oil to dilute the essential oil to a minimum.